bohnman/squiggly/README.md

 // prints everything except the reporter field
 ```

 That's better.

-This "excluding only included fields" applies to nested filters as well.
+This "excluding only included fields" rules also applies to nested filters.

 For example, this won't work: